Leesha-1211/calculator/README.md

 Clear button to reset the input

 # Technologies Used
-React: JavaScript library for building user interfaces
+React: JavaScript library for building user interfaces.
-CSS: Styling the calculator components
+CSS: Styling the calculator components.
-JavaScript: Handling calculations and application logic
+JavaScript: Handling calculations and application logic.